AbsoluteVectoR/polimi-notes/MSc(english)/Databases 2/src/Databases 2.md

 Using this solution you will have (on DB side) a rich table with 3 columns.
 An alternative solution to this is to make manually a 'bridge entity' .

 You have to use the keyword ```@Embeddable``` (over the class) and a ```@EmbeddedId``` over the primary key of this new bridge entity, which will also contain the ID of the other two entities using ```@MapsId("id1")``` before  ```@JoinColumn(name = "id1")``` and ```@MapsId("id2") ... ``` .

+!!!!!

+@ManyToOne

+On "many side" we use the Foreign Key .
+On "one side" we use the name of the Java Attribute

+Ownership:

+- manytomany
+- onetoone

+the owner in these cases is not relevant.

 # Physical DB